sidharkal/MRI-Brain-Tumor-Detection/README.md

 For every image, the following preprocessing steps were applied:

 Resize the image to have a shape of (224, 224, 3)=(image_width, image_height, number of channels): because images in the dataset come in different sizes.
 So, all images should have the same shape to feed it as an input to the neural network.

 Apply normalization: to scale pixel values to the range 0-1.

+### Data Split:

+The data was split in the following way:

+* 70% of the data for training.
+* 15% of the data for validation.
+* 15% of the data for testing.